 Bees are cold-blooded.
-However, somewhat unusually, they do not simply die off leaving nested eggs to continue the species through the winter.
+However, somewhat unusually, they do not simply die off and leave nested eggs to continue the species through the winter.
 Neither do they hibernate.
 Instead they remain active all winter, eating and metabolizing honey throughout.

-The queen is kept at a steady temperature by essentially being "hugged" by workers throughout the winter.
+The queen is kept at a steady temperature by being "hugged" by workers throughout the winter.
 The worker bees will form a cluster - hence the name - around her, enclosing her in a small but warm space.
 They "shiver" their flight muscles, which creates heat.
-Across thousands of bees this can create a considerable heat source.
+With thousands of worker bees this can create a considerable heat source.

 There are some fascinating aspects to the winter cluster.

 Staying warm is important but for continued warmth the bees need a source of energy throughout the winter.
 That is the purpose of the honey reserve they build.